 Using acupuncture, cupping, gua sha, oils, and Reiki, Chelsea brings thoughtful, compassionate, and communicative care to meet each client where they are emotionally, spiritually, and physically.
 Chelsea has specific interest in psycho-emotional work, women’s health and fertility, labor and post-partum support, auto-immune disorders, and pain management.
 Over the past few years, Chelsea has also worked to bring sustainable holistic care to the indigenous populations of Guatemala.

 Chisato specializes in treating athletes and musicians and excels in working with numerous conditions pre- and post-surgery.
-She uses a combination of medical massage, deep tissue, Shiatsu (acupressure), stretching, and prenatal techniques, and holds a certificate in carpal tunnel syndrome treatment.
+She uses a combination of medical massage, deep tissue, Shiatsu (acupressure), and stretching, and holds a certificate in carpal tunnel syndrome treatment and medical massage.

 A graduate of the Swedish Institute College of Health Science since 2011, Chisato is currently studying Ortho-Bionomy, a non-invasive, osteopathically-based form of body therapy that assesses and gently corrects alignment in order to prevent injury.
 In her spare time, she likes to play the guitar and draw, and has served as a teacher’s assistant at the Art Student League of New York.
 She lives in Brooklyn with her twin sons.